parulpriyedarshani/Task-Manager/README.md

 # Key Features

--> Signup using email and password.
+-> User Signup with email and password.

--> Logging in.
+-> User Login

--> User Authentication using Json web Token.
+-> User Authentication with Json Web Token

--> Creating new lists.
+-> Creating new lists

--> Editing an existing list.
+-> Editing an existing list

--> Deleting lists.
+-> Deleting lists

--> Creating tasks in a specific list.
+-> Creating tasks in a specific list

--> Editing the tasks.
+-> Editing tasks

--> Deleting the tasks.
+-> Deleting tasks

--> Setting the tasks to complete.
+-> Marking tasks as completed/uncompleted

 ##